massivetexts/open-scoring/README.md

 See it implemented on https://openscoring.du.edu/.
 There is also an API available https://openscoring.du.edu/docs.

-As of Jan 2024, the functionality for using GPT-3-based fine-tuned large language models, or prompted ChatGPT or GPT-4 models is being/has been moved to [Ocsai](https://github.com/massivetexts/ocsai).
+As of Jan 2024, the functionality for using GPT-based fine-tuned large language models, or prompted ChatGPT or GPT-4 models is being/has been moved to [Ocsai](https://github.com/massivetexts/ocsai).

 ### Citation